colurw/SNaiKE/readme.md

 Initialises a convolutional neural network that learns how to use the control inputs, based on its interpretation the RGB screen array.

 ### To Do
-* Customise CNN policy to suit smaller screen.
+* ~~Customise CNN policy to suit smaller screen.~~
+* Integrate with 'Weights And Biases' or Tensorboard to aid with determining proper hyperparameters
 * Capture PyGame screens to show learning progress over many epochs.